 Henna is a plant whose dried leaves have the ability to stain.
-When mixed properly, henna paste can dye the skin safely lasting from a few days to 3 weeks depending on placement + aftercare.
+When mixed properly, henna paste can dye the skin safely lasting 1-3 weeks depending on placement + aftercare.

-Henna body art (often referred to as henna tattoos) is fun and pain-free.
+Henna body art is fun and pain-free.
 No needles are used.
 Henna is applied on top of the skin similar to decorating a cake.
 Sometimes it tickles.

 Island Girl's henna paste is blended in-house using the finest organic ingredients.
-I apply all henna freehand - without stencils - so custom ideas are most welcome.
-Have a permanent tattoo idea but want to try it temporarily first?
-I've created many henna 'tattoos' for folks wanting to test their idea.
+Henna is applied completely freehand - without stencils - so custom ideas are most welcome.

 The paste is removed after several hours creating an orange stain that takes 2 days to reach the darkest, rich auburn color.
 The stain gradually fades as the skin exfoliates.

-When to schedule an appointment: Make a henna appointment 2-3 days prior to the big day for the darkest stain with the most definition.
-For example, the best time to get henna is Wednesday - Thursday for a Saturday event.
+When: Make a henna appointment 2-3 days prior to the big day for the darkest stain with the most definition.
+For example, for a Saturday event, the best time to get henna is Wednesday - Thursday.

 The best stain ever!
 Achieve the best henna stain by leaving the paste on overnight.
 Henna needs to be wrapped with unrolled cotton balls, bath tissue, gauze and tape.
 No plastic wrap.
 This is a free service for appointments.

-Full Coverage Bridal Henna on all three sizes of the arms from the elbows down and front + back of hands can take 4-8 hours.
-Full coverage from the knees to the toes takes 3-5 hours.
-It's a long day for the bride + the artist.
-It's recommended to do this in a relaxed setting with 1 or 2 close friends to enjoy the day and help the bride to eat, drink, use a TV remote + other tasks.
+Dense henna coverage on all sides of the arms from the elbows down plus front and back of hands can take 4-8 hours.
+Dense coverage from below the knees to the toes takes 3-5 hours.
+It's a long day for the bride and the artist.
+It's recommended to do this in a relaxed setting with a couple of close friends to enjoy the day and help the bride to eat, drink and other tasks.